Help with a Federal Agency

 While my office can make inquiries on your behalf, we cannot guarantee a positive outcome in all situations.
 It is important to note that my office does not have any decision making authority, and the respective agencies have complete discretion concerning decisions on individual cases.

 In order for my office to assist you with a federal agency, federal law requires that you fill out a privacy act form so that we may act on your behalf.
-Click here for the privacy act form.
+Click here to fill out privacy form.

 How to obtain assistance from my office: